jeremytammik/tbc/a/1942_prevent_modification.md

 Revit is a design tool and as such targeted at people editing the BIM.

+In many situations, orders of magnitude more people might need to view is or query certain properties.

+For instance, a couple of dozen people might design an airport, thousands might build it, and millions might end up usig=ng it a requiring a floor plan or other navigation support to to so effectively.

+For such situations, you would use a viewer or other simplified or read-only access to certain aspects, subsets or properties of the the BIM.

 For read-only access to a model, you might want to consider using a pure viewer instead, first and foremost something globally accessible like the Forge platform.

 [Rational BIM Programming](https://thebuildingcoder.typepad.com/blog/2017/10/rational-bim-programming-at-au-darmstadt.html)